sempostma/PDF-Merge-Interweaved/README.md

 ## How to download?

-Download the lastest release under "Releases".
+- Go the the lastest release under "Releases".
+- Download the PDF_Interweaved_Merge.zip file.
+- When you first run the program, you may be prompted to install .NET 6 if you haven't installed it already.

+## License

+MIT